 Important Information About This Trip

-Most of our guests travel to India for encounters with the country’s unique wildlife.
-While the nature experiences here are indeed remarkable, there is a fundamental difference between the wildlife experience of the Indian jungle and a typical African safari.
+Our guests choose a trip to India for encounters with the country’s unique wildlife.
+While the nature experiences here are exciting, there is a fundamental difference between the wildlife experience in the Indian jungle and a typical African safari.
 At times, guests who are lured to India by tourist brochures promising “tiger safaris” can be disappointed to see fewer animals than they expected, or at least fewer than they might normally see in Africa.
-It is not that the surviving jungles are thinly populated, but, similar to places like Costa Rica where the forest is dense with vegetation, the creatures have mastered the art of camouflage and can be extremely difficult to spot.
-We design our itineraries to capitalize on the best places to spot tigers.
+It is not that the surviving jungles are thinly populated with wildlife, but, similar to places like Costa Rica where the forest vegetation is dense, animals have mastered the art of camouflage in thick cover and can be extremely difficult to spot.
+We design our itineraries to capitalize on the best places to see tigers.
 But various factors can affect potential sightings, including inclement weather, which creates small pockets of water that allow the animals to remain hidden in the forest, rather than being driven into the open to drink.
-There is no doubt that natural India, and the forests that Kipling immortalized, offer wondrous discoveries.
-The secret for visitors lies in the assistance of expert guides, as well as knowing what to expect and in understanding that the privilege of stepping into a pure and untouched world is a reward in itself.
+There is no doubt that India's nature, and the forests Kipling immortalized, offer wondrous discoveries.
+The secret for visitors lies in the assistance of expert guides, as well as knowing what to expect, and in understanding that the privilege of stepping into a wild natural realm is a reward in itself.